 The job is for three weeks on a remote island, keeping an eye out for polar bears, Time magazine reports.

-The lookout post requires keen eyesight, outdoor experience, and a loud voice (for chasing away the unwelcome visitors).
+The lookout post starts July 8 and requires keen eyesight, outdoor experience, and a loud voice (for chasing away the unwelcome visitors).

 Also helpful: not caring that the Arctic idea of summer weather is a temperate 42 degrees Fahrenheit.

 The successful applicant will be tasked with standing guard and alerting research teams of any approaching polar bears.
 This is no small thing on an island where the polar bear population stands at 3,000.
 The island is home to only 2,400 humans -- well, 2,401, once the spotter arrives.